From Knox Gelatine: Desserts, Salads, Candies and Frozen Dishes, c.1936

 There are three manuscript collections that include materials specific to the Ann Hertzler Children's Cookbook and Nutrition Literature Collection.
 They are listed on the "Manuscripts" tab of this guide.

-The published materials (books, pamphlets, booklets, Cooperative Extension bulletins, and resources kits) are cataloged with the Rare Book Collection in Special Collections and the circulating collection in Newman Library.
-A complete list of publications in the Ann Hertzler Children's Cookbook and Nutrition Literature Collection is available online.
-If you want to search for specific items or keyword search a topic or subject, we recommend using the advanced search feature of library's catalog, Addison.
+The published materials (books, pamphlets, booklets, Cooperative Extension bulletins, and resources kits) are cataloged with the Rare Book Collection in Special Collections and University Archives and the circulating collection in Newman Library.
+If you want to search for specific items or keyword search a topic or subject, we recommend using the library catalog.

 Some items in the Ann A. Hertzler Collection (Ms2001-004) have been digitized and are available online.